jlusPrivat/SimpleHOTP/README.md

 # SimpleHOTP
-A leightweight HOTP (HMAC - Based one Time Password) Generator for Arduino.
+A lightweight HOTP (HMAC - Based one Time Password) Generator for Arduino.
 This library is for those, who want to save on memory and still use HOTPs, as there are no heavy third-party dependencies included.